aruncs31s/github-scraper/README.md

 item-f303.md
 item-t845.md
 ```
-this files will serve as the base content for the website , which means , all the contents for a project entry in the [projects page](https://es-gcek.netlify.app/projects/) , this will show some random contents but acutally if you select one of that , eg: Machine Screws you can see that , has the same title as the title in `item-t845.md`( you have to open the file to see it)
+this files will serve as the base content for the website , which means , all the contents for a project entry in the [projects page](https://es-gcek.netlify.app/projects/) (clicking this link this will show some random contents but acutally if you select one of that , eg: Machine Screws you can see that , has the same title as the title in `item-t845.md`( you have to open the file to see it) )

 #### Why all this?
 Our goal is to convert the `README.md` of our projects to the required format , required format in the sense that the structured format like `item-t845.md` this one has.